Reconnecting Communities and Neighborhoods

 Request for Proposal

-The CRA has issued this Request for Proposal with the sole purpose and intent of obtaining proposals from interested and qualified professionals offering to provide Grant Management Services.
-Experience shall include, but not be limited to the following: tracking project performance, risk management, quality control, leading teams, data analysis, reporting, and budget management.
+The CRA issued a Request for Proposal with the sole purpose and intent of obtaining proposals from interested and qualified professionals offering to provide Grant Management Services.